Looks like he isn't gonna be doing that anymore...

 - Stoked: In "Channel Surfers", Reef attempts to kiss Lo while they are standing in the cool room.
 He misses and ends up with his tongue stuck to a metal strut.

-- Happens to Patrick when he gets his tongue on a pole when the Krusty Krab is frozen in the Sponge Bob Square Pants episode "Krabs a la Mode"(not that he minded, though).
+- Happens to Patrick when he gets his tongue on a wooden pole when the Krusty Krab is frozen in the Sponge Bob Square Pants episode "Krabs a la Mode"(not that he minded, though).

 - Storm Hawks: In "Fire and Ice", Leugey gets his tongue stuck to a wall of ice.